aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 </figure>

-Let us consider a finite system (a molecule) that is composed of a number $$N$$ of repeated cells, such as the one shown in the right.
-We assume that the energy in this system is given by a sum over atomic pairs of a function $$g_{ij}(d_{ij})$$ that depends only on the nature of the atoms and the distance bewteen them, with
+Let us consider a finite system (a molecule) that is composed of
+$$N$$ repeated cells, such as the one shown in the right.
+We assume that the energy in this system is given by a sum over atomic pairs of a function $$g_{ij}(d_{ij})$$ that depends only on the nature of the atoms and the distance between them, with
 $$
 \begin{equation}
 g_{ij}(d_{ij}) = g_{ji}(d_{ji})